kamilburda/batcher/docs/sections/Customizing-Export.md

 Getting Started with Customization
 ----------------------------------

-Beyond the basic features, Export Layers allows you to:
+Beyond the basic features, Batcher allows you to:
 * customize the layer name,
 * apply additional *procedures* before the export (insert background, scale down, ...),
 * selecting which layers to process by applying *constraints* (only visible layers, ...),